 - Over 18 years old

 - Unhappy with the appearance of their breasts

 - Non-smokers, or have not smoked or used nicotine for a minimum of 6 weeks before surgery

 Exercising regularly, maintaining a healthy diet, reducing alcohol intake, stopping any recreational drug use, and most importantly stopping smoking are all important ways you can increase your likelihood to have surgery.

 Reducing alcohol intake and stopping drug use and smoking are specifically important before surgery.
 All three of these factors can impact your health, the speed at which you heal, and even interact with medications used during surgery which could leave you with unsatisfactory results and even put your health at risk.

-It is vital that you stop smoking before breast lift surgery.
-When you smoke, blood flow throughout your body is reduced.
-Reduced blood flow slows healing times which puts you at a much higher risk of infection after surgery.
-The reduced blood flow associated with smoking also puts you at greater risk of complications like necrosis (tissue death) which are caused by lack of blood flow.
+It is highly recommended that patients stop smoking before having breast lift surgery.
+When individuals smoke, blood flow throughout the body is reduced.
+Reduced blood flow slows healing times which puts patients at a much higher risk of infection after surgery.
+The reduced blood flow associated with smoking also puts patients at greater risk of complications like necrosis (tissue death) which are caused by lack of blood flow.
 Delicate areas like the nipples or areolae are especially at risk of complications like necrosis.
-If necrosis or other complications do develop, you can be left with unsatisfactory or potentially disfiguring results.
-To ensure you have the best results possible from your breast lift surgery, it is essential for you to follow your surgeon's guidance and avoid smoking before surgery.
+If necrosis or other complications do develop, patients can be left with unsatisfactory or potentially disfiguring results.
+To ensure patients have the best results possible from the breast lift surgery, it is important that patients follow their surgeon's guidance and avoid smoking before surgery.

 Sagging or drooping of the breasts occurs when the skin and ligaments of the breast are stretched.
 This stretching provides less support to the breast tissue and causes them to sit lower than they may have previously.
 This can occur as a result of pregnancy, breastfeeding, significant weight changes, ageing, gravity, or genetic predisposition.